appbaseio/Docs/content/docs/reactivesearch/react/advanced/ssr.md

 Server-side rendering (SSR), is the ability of an application to contribute by displaying the web page on the server instead of rendering it in the browser.
 The Server-side sends a fully rendered page to the client

-Some benefits offered by SSR technique
+Some benefits offered by SSR technique:

-The initial page of the website load is faster as there are fewer codes to render.
+- The initial page of the website load is faster as there are fewer codes to render.
-Good for minimal and static sites.
+- Good for minimal and static sites.
-Search engines can crawl the site for better SEO.
+- Search engines can crawl the site for better SEO.

 Reactivesearch internally runs on a redux store.
-With Server Side Rendering, you can handle the intial render when a user (or search engine crawler) first requests your app.
+With Server Side Rendering, you can handle the initial render when a user (or search engine crawler) first requests your app.
 To achieve the relevant results on an initial render, we need to pre-populate the redux store of ReactiveSearch.

-ReactiveSearch provides an API that works with any SSR solution:
+ReactiveSearch provides an API that works out of the box with any SSR solution:

 ## How does it work?